-The PLUS supermarket chain is the rising star among Dutch supermarket chains, and PLUS supermarkets even scored highest of all Dutch supermarkets in mid-2022 customer surveys.
+The PLUS supermarket chain is the rising star among Dutch supermarket chains, and PLUS supermarkets even scored the highest of all Dutch supermarkets in mid-2022 customer surveys.
 Due to many acquisitions, PLUS has grown rapidly over the last 20 years but maintained its high quality.

 Recently, PLUS announced its intention to merge with Coop supermarkets to become the third-largest supermarket chain in The Netherlands.
 This merger will probably happen in 2022 and significantly increase the number of PLUS supermarkets.
 That is a good thing because PLUS is one of the better Dutch supermarket chains.

 Poiesz is a smaller (regional) supermarket chain with ± 70 supermarkets located in the north of The Netherlands.
 Poiesz is regarded as the best regional supermarket chain in the Netherlands by Dutch customers.

-Poiesz is not among the cheapest supermarkets, but its shops are very pleasant, and Poiesz offers a wide range of quality products for reasonable prices.
-Poiesz is a good example that a smaller supermarket chain can deliver excellent value.
+Poiesz is not among the cheapest supermarkets, but its shops are charming, and Poiesz offers a wide range of quality products for reasonable prices.
+Poiesz is a good example of a smaller supermarket chain that can deliver excellent value.

 Of course, A-brands are available at Dirk supermarkets, but you will have an abundant choice of private-label alternatives and save a lot of money on groceries if you want to.
 That is an attractive combination and an important reason I added Dirk to the list of best Dutch supermarkets.

 Hoogvliet is a family-owned supermarket chain that aims to market itself, focusing on responsibility and sustainability.
 But, in all honesty, I have never seen that in the Hoogvliet supermarkets, and I don’t think they need this kind of marketing hyperboles.

 They come nowhere close to Ekoplaza when it comes to sustainability.
 But on the other hand, Hoogvliet supermarkets offer high-quality groceries for a reasonable price, as they should, and are among the best supermarkets in the country.